|A Guide to Marriages

 || From 1754, all children born to couples married at non-approved places (such as 'marriage shops' or non-conformist chapels), were declared as 'base'.
 They were unable to inherit from their parents, whose property then reverted to the crown after their death.
 The Act declared this provision as retrospective.

 In order to legalise their marriage, some couples married again in an Anglican church, having first married in a non-conformist chapel.
-Marriages by other denominations, (i.e. Roman Catholic and Non-Conformist) weren't legalised until the 1836.
+Marriage by other denominations, (i.e. Roman Catholic and Non-Conformist) wasn't legalised until 1836.

 Age of consent

-Under Hardwick's Act, marriage of a minor (under 21) by banns without consent did not render the marriage null and void, but was uncommon as usually someone in attendance when the banns were read would object on the grounds of age or lack of consent.
-Couples often went to another parish where no-one lived that knew their real age.
+Under Hardwick's Act, marriage of a minor (under 21) by banns without consent did not render the marriage null and void (this was changed in 1950).
+Underage marriage without consent was rare, as usually someone in attendance when the banns were read would object on the grounds of age or lack of consent.
+Couples often went to another parish where no-one knew their real age.

 Marriage of a minor by licence without parental consent was null and void, although it still happened, and as Hardwick's Act did not apply to Scotland, marriages in Gretna Green, the nearest Scottish town from the English border, were a regular occurrence for people under the age of 21.
 In 1939, Scottish law was changed to mirror English law.